When Declaring Bankruptcy – Can I travel overseas?

 What If I’m Overdue on My Car Repayments, Can I Still Go Bankrupt?

-Most people are behind on all of their repayments when thinking of bankruptcy.
-Normally, you will be permitted 2 to 3 missed payments on your vehicle loan before they repossess the vehicle.
+Most people are behind on all of their repayments when considering bankruptcy.
+Usually, you will be allowed 2 to 3 missed payments on your car loan before they repossess the car.

-However, even if your overdue car repayments have gone to court and become a legal matter, you can still apply for bankruptcy and get yourself out of debt.
+However, even if your overdue car repayments have gone to court and become a legal issue, you can still file for bankruptcy and get yourself out of debt.

 9. When Are the Creditors Informed of My Bankruptcy?